ndaniele/mix_app/spec.md

 - [X] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
       => /questions/most_popular  => gives stats for question with the most answers

-- [ ] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)
+- [X] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)
-      => does 'form_for [@question, @answer]' qualify?
+      => /views/questions/new.html.erb

 - [X] Include signup (how e.g. Devise)
       => Devise